Amed Rosario Player Props: Guardians vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.34 team ERA ranks 17th across all league pitching staffs.
+- The Cardinals have the 17th-ranked team ERA across all league pitching staffs (4.27).

-- Cardinals pitchers combine to rank 13th in baseball in home runs surrendered (56 total, 1.1 per game).
+- The Cardinals rank 11th in baseball in home runs allowed (56 total, one per game).

-- In his last appearance on Sunday, the right-hander went 4 2/3 innings against the Los Angeles Dodgers, giving up three earned runs while surrendering four hits.
+- In his most recent time out on Monday, the left-hander threw four innings against the Cincinnati Reds, giving up four earned runs while surrendering seven hits.

-- In 10 games this season, the 27-year-old has amassed a 5.29 ERA and 9.5 strikeouts per nine innings, while allowing a batting average of .264 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.